116Mertcan/Currency-Login-System/README.md

 This is a beginner-level Python project that allows users to register, log in, and calculate currency-based rewards based on income and expenses.

 ## Features
-- User registration and login
+- User registration
-- Monthly income and expense input
+- User login
-- Credit eligibility check
+- Currency conversion (multiplying user’s amount with given exchange rate)
-- Reward calculation based on financial surplus
+- Simple reward calculation based on converted amount

 ## How to Run
 1. Make sure Python 3 is installed.